kogo59/The_Central_Caucasus_and_Bashan/chapters/06_Chapter.md

 the determined inroads of fleas and other insects, we never passed a more miserable night.

-*June 15th.* —The hills were covered with a wet blanket of mist, and our last hope of Alagoz — the summit of which (13,436 feet), a rock-peak of the Piz Languard type, l had shown for a moment the previous evening — was extinguished.
+*June 15th.* — The hills were covered with a wet blanket of mist, and our last hope of Alagoz — the summit of which (13,436 feet), a rock-peak of the Piz Languard type, l had shown for a moment the previous evening — was extinguished.
 We rode on over intensely green upland pastures, surrounded by, if possible,